thottethodi/ece565-2022/assignment.3.md

 ## ECE 565 Programming Assignment 3 Fall 2023
 We are moving to the ARM ISA for these tasks.
 You will have to rebuild gem5 to use the ARM target ISA.

+For this assignment you should focus on the *MinorCPU* Model located in /src/cpu/minor.
+The *MinorCPU* currently models a simple pipelined.
+(Hint: Use the -h flag with your Python script to find out how to specify the CPU model you use.)
+    One caveat of this CPU model is that each pipeline stage/component inherits from an abstracted resource object.
+As with every resource, there is the contingency of encountering a structural hazard.
+The occurrence of a structural hazard is dependent on the width of the corresponding stage.
+Thus in order to model one outstanding instruction per stage, you have to adjust the width of each stage to be 1 (*hint: look inside MinorCPU.py*).

+A nice overview of MinorCPU can be found here: https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu

 1. **Examine CPU types (ARM)**

     There are several different types of CPUs that gem5 supports: atomic, timing, out-of-order, inorder and kvm.
 Let's talk about the timing and the inorder cpus.
 The timing CPU (also known as SimpleTimingCPU) executes each arithmetic instruction in a single cycle, but requires multiple cycles for memory accesses.
 Also, it is not pipelined.
 So only a single instruction is being worked upon at any time.
 The inorder cpu (also known as Minor) executes instructions in a pipelined fashion.
 It has the following pipe stages: fetch1, fetch2, decode and execute.